Eghosa-Osayande/midi_util/README.md

-Detailed documentation is provided; what follows is a simple example

-to get you going quickly.
-In this example we'll create a one track MIDI

-File, assign a tempo to the track, and write a C-Major scale.
-Then we

-write it to disk.
+Detailed documentation is provided; what follows is a simple example to get you going quickly.
+In this example we'll create a one track MIDI File, assign a tempo to the track, and write a C-Major scale.
+Then we write it to disk.

+    import 'dart:io';

     import 'package:midi_util/midi_util.dart';

     void main() {
       List degrees = [60, 62, 64, 65, 67, 69, 71, 72]; //  # MIDI note number
       var track = 0;
       var channel = 0;
       var time = 0; //    # In beats
       var duration = 1; //    # In beats
       var tempo = 60; //   # In BPM
       var volume = 100; //  # 0-127, as per the MIDI standard

       MIDIFile myMIDI = MIDIFile(2); //  # One track
       myMIDI.addTempo(track, time, tempo);
       myMIDI.addKeySignature(track, time, 0, SHARPS, MAJOR);

       List.generate(degrees.length, (i) {
         myMIDI.addNote(track, channel, degrees[i], time + i, duration, 100);
       });

       myMIDI.addKeySignature(1, 4, 3, SHARPS, MAJOR);
       myMIDI.addProgramChange(1, 1, time, 40);

       List.generate(degrees.length, (i) {
         myMIDI.addNote(1, 1, degrees[i], time + i, duration, volume);
       });

       var outputFile = File('c_scale.mid');
       myMIDI.writeFile(outputFile);
     }

-There are several additional event types that can be added and there are

-various options available for creating the MIDIFile object, but the above

-is sufficient to begin using the library and creating note sequences.
+There are several additional event types that can be added and there are various options available for creating the MIDIFile object, but the above is sufficient to begin using the library and creating note sequences.
 The above code is found in machine-readable form in the examples directory.

-A detailed class reference and documentation describing how to extend

-the library is provided in the documentation directory.
+A detailed class reference and documentation describing how to extend the library is provided in the documentation directory.

-Have fun!

-Thank You.